How to Write a Paper

 - You cannot write it at the last minute.
 Last minute work on a paper can result in a sloppy submission and worse.
 Instead, resolve to put in continual effort.

 - Do not panic, try to relax.
-Some stress can improve focus, but panic does not help.
+Some stress can be good and improve focus!
+But panic does not help.
 If you feel overwhelmed by the entirety of the paper that is due, focus on smaller steps and try to accomplish each little by little.
 If undue stress persists, take deep breaths, do pushups and sit-ups, or go for a walk and then come back to it.

 - Don’t procrastinate.
 That won’t get the job done.
 Force yourself to accomplish a smaller task, or to work on the paper for a set period of time.

 - Designate a period to focus and don’t get distracted.
-(20, 40, 60 minutes straight).
+E.g., for 20, 40, or 60 minutes straight.
 This might be referred to as a “Pomodoro”.

 - Take a break and come away from the paper.
 Your mind needs a rest.
 Whether the break is ten minutes, an hour, a day, or even a week, this rest period can help.
 Your brain may still be working during this break.
 When you return to the paper, you will have fresh eyes.

 - Do not copy or cheat or do anything unethical.
 This goes without saying!
-But some think about it and some actually do it.
+But some think about taking an unethical short cut, and some actually do it.
 Copying provides no learning value whatsoever, and it violates trust and rules.
-Those who copy or cheat learn nothing and do not gain confidence in their own abilities.
+Those who copy or cheat learn nothing, and they do not gain confidence in their own abilities.

 - Put in effort and submit an honest paper of your own work.
 Learn the material, develop and increase confidence in yourself.

 - Research.
 Research is a process that needs to take place throughout the paper writing process, especially at the beginning.
 Your research notes should include the source, what is copied/quoted, etc. Identify facts and sources, and use logic and reasoning to develop conclusions and opinions.

 - Try to organize your process.
 Before embarking on a first draft, work on these elements: